 White Collar Crime Attorney in Miami

-If you are under investigation or have been charged with a financial or business-related offense in Miami, you are facing more than just a legal problem.
+If you’re under investigation or have been charged with a financial or business-related offense in Miami, you’re facing more than a legal problem.
 Your career, your reputation, and your family’s stability may all be on the line.
-You may have already heard from investigators, received a subpoena, or learned that charges have been filed, and you might need the help of a white collar crime attorney in Miami.
+You may have already heard from investigators, received a grand jury subpoena, or learned that charges have been filed.

-At Law Office of Michael Mirer, P.A., we help clients in this position understand what is happening and what to do next.
-Our office is led by Attorney Michael Mirer, a former Miami-Dade Prosecutor with over two decades of trial experience in criminal courts.
-We use that background to carefully assess the government’s case and start protecting your rights from the moment you contact us.
+At Law Office of Michael Mirer, P.A., we help clients in this position understand what’s happening and what to do next.
+Our office is led by Attorney Michael Mirer, a former Miami-Dade Assistant State Attorney with over two decades of trial experience.
+We use that background to assess the government’s case carefully and start protecting your rights from the moment you contact us.

 White collar investigations can move quickly, and early decisions often have long-term consequences.
-We work to provide clear guidance, steady counsel, and a strategic plan so you are not facing this alone.
+We provide clear guidance, steady counsel, and a strategic plan so you’re not facing this alone.

 Reach out to our white collar crime attorneys in Miami online or call us at (800) 798-0243.
 Consultations are confidential, and we can discuss what the next steps might look like in your situation.

 Many clients who come to us are professionals, business owners, and executives who have never dealt with the criminal justice system before.
-They often want more than a general criminal defense.
-They want someone who understands how prosecutors think, how Miami courts operate, and how to manage complex financial or corporate evidence.
+They want more than general criminal defense representation.
+They want someone who understands how prosecutors think, how Miami courts operate, and how to handle complex financial or corporate evidence.

-Attorney Michael Mirer previously served as a Miami-Dade Prosecutor.
-That experience gives our firm insight into how the Miami-Dade State Attorney’s Office and other agencies build white collar cases, evaluate evidence, and decide whether to file or escalate charges.
-Our white collar crime attorneys in Miami draw on this perspective when reviewing discovery, preparing for interviews, and planning negotiations or trial.
+Attorney Michael Mirer previously served as an Assistant State Attorney for Miami-Dade County, prosecuting all levels of crime and ultimately appointed to the Career Criminal Robbery Unit.
+He has personally conducted over 100 trials.
+That experience gives our firm direct insight into how the Miami-Dade State Attorney’s Office and other agencies build white collar cases, evaluate evidence, and decide whether to file or escalate charges.
+We draw on that perspective when reviewing discovery, preparing for interviews, and planning negotiations or trial.

-Our firm appears in Miami-Dade criminal courts and in courts throughout South Florida.
-We understand the local procedures, the expectations of judges, and the approach taken by prosecutors in this area.
-Clients benefit from this familiarity because it allows us to anticipate issues, move cases forward efficiently, and provide realistic guidance about what to expect.
+We appear regularly in Miami-Dade criminal courts and throughout South Florida.
+We understand local procedures, the expectations of judges, and how prosecutors in this area approach their cases.
+That familiarity lets us anticipate issues, move cases forward efficiently, and give clients realistic guidance about what to expect.

-White collar crimes are typically non-violente offenses that involve allegations of dishonesty, misuse of funds, or violation of trust.
-They often arise in professional or business settings.
-Although there may be no physical injury, the law often treats these charges very seriously because of the claimed financial harm or breach of confidence.
+White collar crimes are typically non-violent offenses involving allegations of dishonesty, misuse of funds, or violation of trust, and they often arise in professional or business settings.
+Although there may be no physical injury, these charges are treated seriously because of the claimed financial harm or breach of confidence.

-Clients contact us about a wide range of allegations.
-These may include different types of fraud, embezzlement or employee theft, money laundering, conduct that is treated as public corruption, or offenses involving electronic transfers and records.
-Sometimes the investigation focuses on a specific transaction.
-In other situations, it may involve a pattern of conduct over months or years.
+Clients contact us about a wide range of allegations, including different types of fraud, embezzlement, money laundering, public corruption, and offenses involving electronic transfers and records.
+Some investigations focus on a single transaction; others involve a pattern of conduct spanning months or years.

 The possible penalties depend on the specific charge, the amount of alleged loss, and the person’s prior record, among other factors.
 A conviction can bring incarceration, probation, significant fines, and restitution orders.
-In some cases, there may also be asset seizure or forfeiture proceedings tied to the same set of facts.
+In some cases, asset seizure or forfeiture proceedings may run alongside the criminal matter.

-Beyond direct criminal penalties, there are serious collateral consequences.
+Beyond direct criminal penalties, the collateral consequences can be severe.
 A white collar conviction can affect professional licenses, security clearances, immigration status, and the ability to work in certain industries.
+Parallel civil and regulatory proceedings are possible as well, particularly in matters involving financial institutions or licensed professionals.
 Business owners may face problems with contracts and partnerships.
-We keep these realities in mind when advising clients and exploring possible resolutions.
+We keep these realities in mind when advising clients and evaluating possible resolutions.

 If law enforcement, a regulatory agency, or a corporate investigator has contacted you, the steps you take now can shape your options later.
-Many people feel pressure to explain themselves or to cooperate before they understand the scope of the investigation.
-This can create serious problems.
+Many people feel pressure to explain themselves or cooperate before they understand the scope of the investigation, and that pressure can create serious problems.

 Why Early Counsel Matters

-Early legal advice can also help you avoid missteps in conversations with employers, co workers, or others who may ask questions about the investigation.
-Our white collar crime attorneys in Miami discuss how much to share, what to keep confidential, and how your choices may affect both your case and your professional relationships.
+Early counsel can also help you avoid missteps in conversations with employers, coworkers, or others asking questions about the investigation, including how much to share, what to keep confidential, and how your choices may affect both your case and your professional relationships.

 Using Investigators & Experts Effectively

-In many cases, we work with investigators who can help reconstruct timelines, trace funds, or verify the accuracy of records.
-When helpful, we also consult with qualified experts who can evaluate financial statements, digital records, industry standards, or compliance practices.
-These professionals can assist us in challenging the government’s theories or in presenting alternative explanations.
+In many cases, we work with investigators who can reconstruct timelines, trace funds, or verify the accuracy of records.
+We also consult with qualified experts who can evaluate financial statements, digital records, industry standards, or compliance practices.
+These professionals help us challenge the government’s theories or present alternative explanations supported by the actual evidence.

 Negotiation, Litigation & Client Involvement

-Our next step is to assess the legal options.
-This may include filing motions to suppress or limit evidence, seeking to dismiss certain counts, or negotiating for reduced charges or alternative resolutions.
-As a former Miami-Dade Prosecutor, Attorney Michael Mirer understands which arguments are likely to receive careful consideration and which approaches may be less persuasive in this environment.
+From there, we assess the full range of legal options.
+This may include filing motions to suppress or limit evidence, seeking dismissal of certain counts, or negotiating for reduced charges or alternative resolutions.
+As a former Miami-Dade Prosecutor who has personally conducted over 100 trials, Attorney Mirer understands which arguments are likely to receive serious consideration and which approaches may be less persuasive in this environment.

-Throughout the process, our white collar crime attorneys in Miami prepare as if the case could go to trial, even when we are engaged in discussions with prosecutors.
+Throughout the process, we prepare as if the case could go to trial, even when engaged in discussions with prosecutors.
 We review potential testimony, evaluate how documents would be presented to a jury, and plan how to explain complex financial information in understandable terms.
-At the same time, we keep clients informed so they can participate meaningfully in decisions about plea offers and trial risks.
+We keep clients informed so they can participate meaningfully in decisions about plea offers and trial risks.

 Where your case is filed and who is handling it can significantly affect how it progresses.
-In this area, white collar cases may be brought in Miami-Dade County criminal courts or in the United States District Court for the Southern District of Florida.
-The decision often depends on the type of conduct, the agencies involved, the amount of alleged loss, and whether interstate or international elements are present.
+White collar cases in this area may be brought in Miami-Dade County criminal courts or in the United States District Court for the Southern District of Florida.
+That decision typically depends on the type of conduct, the agencies involved, the amount of alleged loss, and whether interstate or international elements are present.
+State and federal proceedings carry different procedural rules and sentencing considerations, and we explain those practical differences so you can make informed decisions about strategy.

-Our office regularly appears in Miami-Dade courts, where many state level white collar charges are handled by units within the Miami-Dade State Attorney’s Office.
-We understand how these prosecutors typically approach plea discussions, how hearings are scheduled, and what judges in this circuit may expect from both sides.
+Our office regularly appears in Miami-Dade courts, where many state-level white collar charges are handled by units within the Miami-Dade State Attorney’s Office.
+We understand how these prosecutors typically approach plea discussions, how hearings are scheduled, and what judges in this circuit expect from both sides.
+Attorney Mirer is admitted to the Florida Bar and the United States District Court for the Southern District of Florida, and we represent clients in both forums.

 Protecting Your Future, Reputation & Family

 Being accused of a white collar offense can feel deeply personal.
-Many clients worry about what their colleagues, business partners, or family members will think and how the situation will affect their future.
-Our white collar crime attorneys in Miami recognize that the case is not only about documents and charges.
-It is also about your name, your relationships, and your ability to move forward.
+Many clients worry about what colleagues, business partners, or family members will think and how the situation will affect their future.
+We recognize that a white collar case isn’t only about documents and charges.
+It’s also about your name, your relationships, and your ability to move forward.

-Confidentiality and discretion are a central part of our approach.
-We are careful about how and when information is shared, and we discuss with clients how to handle questions from employers, professional boards, or others who may be aware of the investigation.
-Our goal is to help you manage both the legal and reputational aspects of the situation as effectively as possible.
+Confidentiality and discretion are central to how we work.
+We’re careful about how and when information is shared, and we discuss with clients how to handle questions from employers, professional boards, or others who may be aware of the investigation.
+Our office also serves Miami-Dade’s Spanish-speaking community, providing representation in both English and Spanish.

-When the law allows, we look for resolutions that account for long term well being.
-This may involve pursuing options that focus on rehabilitation or reduced penalties rather than solely on punishment.
-Not every case offers the same alternatives, but we evaluate what is available in your specific circumstances and advise you accordingly.
+When the law allows, we look for resolutions that account for long-term well-being: options that focus on rehabilitation or reduced penalties rather than solely on punishment.
+Timing matters here.
+Certain procedural steps can affect licensing outcomes for regulated professionals, and we factor those considerations into strategy from the start.
+Not every case offers the same alternatives, but we evaluate what’s available in your specific circumstances and advise you accordingly.

-We are also mindful of the financial strain that a prolonged case can create.
-Our firm works to develop cost-effective strategies that focus resources where they matter most.
-We communicate with clients about what is happening and why particular steps are being taken so that they are not left uncertain about the direction of their defense.
+We’re also mindful of the financial strain a prolonged case creates.
+We develop cost-effective strategies that focus resources where they matter most, and we communicate clearly with clients about what’s happening and why particular steps are being taken.

 To talk with our office about a pending investigation or charge, call (800) 798-0243.